passionweb-manuel-schnabel/form-email-contentblocks/README.md

 This extension provides additional finishers for the TYPO3 system extension "Form" ([EXT:form](https://docs.typo3.org/c/typo3/cms-form/11.5/en-us/Index.html "EXT:form")).
 In order for this extension to work as desired, the extension must be installed and configured correctly.

+Since version 1.1.0 it is possible to [use form variables in the content elements](#add-form-variables-to-content-elements).

 Following finishers are available:

  - `IntroductoryReceiverFinisher` (Adds a content element at the beginning of the email to receiver template)